Egypt is home to a variety of interesting and unique snakes.

 Although they are not venomous, the Egyptian Sand Snake will still bite if provoked, so it’s best to admire them from a safe distance.

-Despite their relatively common presence throughout Egypt, the Egyptian Sand Snake remains a mystery to many people.
+Despite their common presence throughout Egypt, the Egyptian Sand Snake remains a mystery to many people.

 However, they are a fascinating and important part of the local ecosystem.
-By learning more about this species of snake, we can better appreciate and protect the biodiversity of Egypt and the surrounding regions.
+By learning more about this snake species, we can better appreciate and protect the biodiversity of Egypt and the surrounding regions.

 4. Moila Snake